dfe-analytical-services/ees-analytics-dashboard/README.md

 # Explore education statistics analytics - dashboard

-This is an R Shiny dashboard that is deployed via the DfE POSIT Connect subscription internally.
+This is an R Shiny dashboard that visualises analytics data collected on our explore education statistics platform.

+It is deployed via the DfE POSIT Connect subscription internally.
 There are three environments, all accessible to DfE AD:

 * Production - https://rsconnect/rsc/ees-analytics/
 * Pre-production - https://rsconnect-pp/rsc/ees-analytics/
 * Development - https://rsconnect-pp/rsc/dev-ees-analytics/

-### Data updates

-Source data for this dashboard is created and managed separately in the `data-updates/` folder.
+## Data processing and update pipelines

+Code used to extract source data, process it, and save a permanent store for usage by the analytics dashboard, as well as ad hoc analysis scripts are in a separate GitHub repository - https://github.com/dfe-analytical-services/explore-education-statistics-analytics.

 ## Requirements